All you need to know about the Maldives crisis

 Yameen came to power in 2013 in a disputed election that opponents say was rigged.
 Since then, he has been accused of eroding democracy, cracking down on dissent and jailing opposition leaders.

-In 2016, the Maldives withdrew from the UK Commonwealth after the association of former British colonies threatened to suspend it for eroding democratic institutions.
+In 2016, the Maldives withdrew from the UK Commonwealth after the association of former British colonies threatened to suspend it for chipping away at democratic institutions.

 To the alarm of some opposition figures, Yameen courted investment from China and Saudi Arabia -- his last visit to Beijing was in December.